-Subject to the evaluation and approval of the Graduate Committee, applicants who largely satisfy the admission criteria except for incomplete information or documentation that can, in the Committee's judgment, be completed within a short time, may be granted conditional admission for one term.
+Subject to the evaluation and approval of the Graduate Admissions Committee, applicants who largely satisfy the admission criteria except for incomplete information or documentation (i.e. GMAT/GRE official scores or official transcripts) that can, in the Committee's judgment, be completed within a short time, may be granted conditional admission for one term.
 These applicants will be notified of the information or documentation that needs to be completed and provided by the end of the term, as a condition for their continued enrollment.
 Non-satisfaction of this condition by the end of the first term following conditional admission may result in termination of the student's enrollment in the graduate program.